jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 _Note:_ You will see the following warnings in the server log.
 You can ignore these warnings.

-    JBAS010153: Node identifier property is set to the default value.
-Please make sure it is unique.
     HHH000059: Defining hibernate.transaction.flush_before_completion=true ignored in HEM
     HHH000431: Unable to determine H2 database version, certain features may not work